Menu

 Mentorship is essential for success in a career in haematology, yet it is often a component of career development that, while prized by recipients, is rarely rewarded.
 Many of us have benefited from the support of an exceptional mentor, but often this role is unrecognised.

-The HSANZ Haematology Mentor of the Year Award recipient is someone who has demonstrated an outstanding and lasting impact in the education and training of trainees / nurses / scientists.
+The HSANZ Haematology Mentorship Award recipient is someone who has demonstrated an outstanding and lasting impact in the education and training of trainees / nurses / scientists.
 The assessment of the nominee's contribution in relation to others is an essential part of the nomination.

 HSANZ Leadership in Haematology Award